If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: The Healthy Maven

 I mentioned it’s soup season, right?
-I’ve spent many a long workday craving nothing more than a warm bowl of soup to warm me up and soothe me when I get home, only to spend upwards of half an hour prepping and making it.
-This soup is a great one to meal prep with over the weekend so that after an icy commute, you can come home, heat it up, and feel that cozy, soupy comfort in the space of about ten minutes, putting this at the top of the list of recipes for when you’re sick.
+I’ve spent many a long workday craving nothing more than a bowl of soup to warm me up and soothe me when I get home, only to spend upwards of half an hour prepping and making it.
+This soup is a great one to meal prep with over the weekend so that after an icy commute, you can come home, heat it up, and feel that cozy, soupy comfort in the space of about ten minutes.
+Put this one at the top of the list recipes to make when you’re sick.
+And even when you’re not!

 Citrus Salad With Blood Orange Vinaigrette — Zucker & Jagdwurst